Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 📌 Getting to beaches in Arrábida

 • How far is it?
-It takes you at least 45/50 minutes to get to these beaches by car.
+At least 45 to 50 minutes by car.

 5Beaches in Sesimbra